 - Sole proprietorship declares bankruptcy

-You do NOT need a new EIN for the following:
+You don’t need a new EIN for the following scenarios:

 - Business name changes

 For more information, read IRS’s resource on when a new EIN is necessary.